neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 ---

 ### Putting It together
-First, connect to a NEO node that supports ping/pong.
+First, connect to a Neo node that supports ping/pong.
 We will check for the correct version later on.

 ```
 func main() {